tjvantoll/nativescript-social-share/README.md

 # NativeScript Social Share

 A NativeScript module to use the native social sharing widget on Android and iOS.
-Currently this module only supports image sharing.
+Currently this module supports image and text sharing.

 ## Installation